Author Information

 Questions on a specific paper or how to use the web form, contact: editorial@minsocam.org

-Tips for Submissions
+Tips for Peer Review

-5. Cover letter attached.
+4. Cover letter is attached.

-8. Got “CIFs”?
+7. Got “CIFs”?
 Submit just one CIF file.

 Proofs